-LOWER DOOR PANELS.
-Gain access to the lower sections of the furnace by turning the quick release screws and opening the hinged doors.
-Make sure the EPO switches on lower panels are pulled out if the furnace is to be energized while these lower panels are open.
+LOWER PANELS.
+Gain access to the lower sections of the furnace by turning the quick release screws and removing the panels.
+For convenience, lower panels can be hung from the slots in the upper panels during service.

+Make sure the EPO switches on lower electrical panels are pulled out if the furnace is to be energized while these lower panels are off.